Redtash1/ComfyUI-Windows-Intel-Arc-GPUs/README.md

 1. Follow the instructions to install [Intel's oneAPI Basekit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html) for your platform.
 1. Install the packages for IPEX using the instructions provided in the Installation page for your platform.
 1. Follow the [ComfyUI manual installation](#manual-install-windows-linux) instructions for Windows and Linux and run ComfyUI normally as described above after everything is installed.

-Additional discussion and help can be found [here](https://github.com/comfyanonymous/ComfyUI/discussions/476).

 #### How do I share models between another UI and ComfyUI?